 Coral Beach Area

-Some of the Coral Beach Area dive sites are among the most popular in Eilat, because of the short distance from the large dive centers.
+Some of the Coral Beach Area dive sites are among the most popular and populous in Eilat, because of the short distance from the large dive centers.

 6. Sufa Missile Boat (Satil)